zeek/zeek/doc/frameworks/broker.rst

 with "<namespace>" being the script's module name (in all-undercase).
 For example, you might expect an imaginary "Pretend" framework to publish/subscribe using topic names like "bro/pretend/my_cool_event".
+For scripts that use Broker as a means of cluster-aware analysis, it's usually sufficient for them to make use of the topics declared by the cluster framework.
+For scripts that are meant to establish communication flows unrelated to Bro cluster, new topics are declared (examples being the NetControl and Control frameworks).

 For cluster operation, see :doc:`/scripts/base/frameworks/cluster/main.bro` for a list of topics that are useful for steering published events to